Yaroslava Shvedova: 2021: Olympic Games & retirement

 Shvedova started her season in Dubai at the first edition of the Abu Dhabi Open and lost in the first round to qualifier Bianca Turati.
-At the first edition of the Yarra Valley Classic, she was defeated in her first-round match by Vera Lapko.
+At the first edition of the Yarra Valley Classic, she was beaten in her first-round match by Vera Lapko.
 Competing at the Australian Open for the first time since 2017, she fell in the first round to Camila Giorgi.

-In March, Shvedova played at the Qatar Open but was eliminated in the second round of qualifying by Bethanie Mattek-Sands.
-At the Dubai Tennis Championships, she was beaten in the first round by Jessica Pegula.
+In March, Shvedova played at the Qatar Ladies Open but was eliminated in the second round of qualifying by Bethanie Mattek-Sands.
+At Dubai, she was beaten in the first round by Jessica Pegula.
 Playing at the Miami Open for the first time since 2017, she again lost in round one, to qualifier Tereza Martincová.

 After Miami, Shvedova moved on toward the clay-court season.
 Playing at the Charleston Open for the first time since 2016, she was defeated in the first round by Misaki Doi.
 Competing in Madrid for the first time since 2017, she lost her first-round match to Ons Jabeur.
 At the Italian Open, she scored her first WTA Tour main-draw win since reaching the 2017 Nuremberg quarterfinals with a remarkable victory over Italian wildcard Martina Trevisan.
 She then was knocked out in the second round by top seed Ashleigh Barty.

 Representing Kazakhstan at the Summer Olympics, Shvedova retired during her first-round match against Ajla Tomljanović due to heat illness.
 In August, at the Cincinnati Open, she lost in the first round of qualifying to Zhang Shuai.
 At the first edition of the Cleveland Open, she was defeated in the first round of qualifying by Linda Fruhvirtová.
-And again, at the US Open, she was eliminated in the first round by Jasmine Paolini.
+And again, at the US Open, she was eliminated in round one, by Jasmine Paolini.

-On October 1, 2021, in a ceremony at the Astana Open, Shvedova announced her retirement from tennis.
+On 1 October 2021, in a ceremony at the Astana Open, Shvedova announced her retirement from tennis.
 There was a celebration of her career as well.